Die Cut Gaskets & Pads, Gasket Die Cutting

 What it the Best Die Cutting Method?

 There are several processes or combination of processes that can be utilized to make die cut gaskets and pads.
-The best method for manufacturing gaskets will vary depending on tolerances, volume, and materials being cut.
-Stockwell Elastomerics will work with engineers to help design for the best converting method.
-Stockwell Elastomerics’ Applications Engineers can evaluate designs for manufacturability and help minimize manufacturing cost.
+The best method for manufacturing gaskets will vary depending on tolerances, quantities, and the materials being cut.
+Stockwell Elastomerics will work with engineers to help design for the best converting method, reducing cost and improving handling.
+The Applications Engineers at Stockwell Elastomerics can help evaluate designs for manufacturability and minimize manufacturing cost.
 Slight design modifications up front can save thousands of dollars in production costs later.

 High Speed Die Cutting, Kiss Cutting

-- Advantages: Fastest, most cost effective means of cutting thin simple parts, capability to kiss cut parts
+- Advantages: Fastest, most cost-effective means of cutting thin simple parts, a capability to kiss cut parts

 - Limitations: Can’t cut large parts, edge deformity on thicker materials, can’t cut part with adhesive on 2 sides